moysti/smart-greenhouse/README.md

 This section will explain how to install and use the `Smart Greenhouse` Project, including all sensor-actuator pairs and the GUI.

-- First, clode the GitHub Repository
+- First, clone the GitHub Repository

 ```
 git clone https://github.com/moysti/cannabis-zucht.git